Now welcoming guests · Check availability · hosted by our family for yours

 What's included in the rate?

 Linens, towels, starter paper goods, dish soap and dish tabs, hand soap, coffee filters, and a fully equipped kitchen.
 The hot tub is open year-round.
-We don't charge a separate cleaning fee — it's built in.
-State and county lodging taxes are added at checkout.
+A cleaning fee and state and county lodging taxes are added at checkout.

 Is firewood provided?